 - Octet 2 represents the Message type field, which shall be set to the unique value for each type of message.
 Message type values are specified in Table 7.3-1 "Message types".

-- Octets 3 to 4 represent the Sequence Number field which enables to correlate a response with a request.
+- Octets 3 to 5 represent the Sequence Number field which enables to correlate a response with a request.

+- Octets 6 to 8 are spare.
+The sender shall set these octets to all zeros and the receiver shall ignore them.

 NOTE: The SMF/CUC can send multiple Set Request messages to the AN-TL/CN-TL for the same PDU session or different PDU sessions in parallel.
 The response message contains the same sequence number as the corresponding request message.